How Long Does a Guitar Pick Last?

 While pick wear is inevitable, there are some things that can be done to make them last longer.
 Get as much use out of them as possible.

-• Choice of material: If your guitar pick is not made from the right substance.
+• Choice of material: If your guitar pick is not made from the right material.
 It will break down sooner than others that can handle more aggressive techniques.

 • Select the right width: a thinner pick will not stand up to aggressive strumming for long.